Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Certifying (C3): Lipschitz bound for the linearization

 From the Sobolev's embedding theorem $H_0^1(\Omega) \hookrightarrow L^p(\Omega)$, there exists a positive constant $C_{s,p}$ such that

 with

 Therefore,

+\begin{remark} Note that the scalar checks require numerical values of the embedding constants.
+Here, the phrase ``scalar checks'' refers to the finite numerical inequalities in the NK criterion, such as \(p(\rho) \leq 0\) and \(q(\rho) < 1\), after the residual bound, stability lower bound, and Lipschitz bound have been computed.

-\begin{rem} Note that the scalar checks require numerical values of the embedding constants (e.g., $C_6$).
-We do not need sharp constants: any guaranteed upper bound is sufficient, and these constants are treated as domain-dependent inputs that can be precomputed once for a given $\Omega$. \end{rem}
+These checks require numerical values of the embedding constants (e.g., \(C_6\)).
+We do not need sharp constants: any guaranteed upper bound is sufficient, and these constants are treated as domain-dependent inputs that can be precomputed once for a given \(\Omega\). \end{remark}

-\begin{rem}[Computable Poincar\'e and Sobolev embedding constants] For $d=3$, extending v by zero to $\mathbb{R}^3$ yields the critical Sobolev inequality with the sharp Aubin--Talenti constant \cite{Aub76,Tal76}.
-For $d=2$ and fixed $p<\infty$, verified enclosures of the optimal constants on bounded convex domains are available; see \cite{TanSekMizOis17} and references therein. \end{rem}
+\begin{remark}[Computable Poincar\'e and Sobolev embedding constants] For $d=3$, extending v by zero to $\mathbb{R}^3$ yields the critical Sobolev inequality with the sharp Aubin--Talenti constant \cite{Aub76,Tal76}.
+For $d=2$ and fixed $p<\infty$, verified enclosures of the optimal constants on bounded convex domains are available; see \cite{TanSekMizOis17} and references therein. \end{remark}